 - Mood changes

 Your clinic provider can work with you to find a treatment regimen that reduces these side effects.
-They will also give you advice on lifestyle changes and strategies to handle these symptoms as you progress through recovery.
+They will also advise you on lifestyle changes and strategies to handle these symptoms as you progress through recovery.

 Medication-Assisted Treatment (MAT) at MedMark Treatment Centers